rybinaanya/for_yih_consideration/README.md

 # Sulfoquinovose catabolism in *E. coli* strains: compositional and functional divergence of *yih* gene cassettes

+This repository accompanies the manuscript
+*“Sulfoquinovose catabolism in E. coli strains: compositional and functional divergence of yih gene cassettes”*,
+currently under review at *International Journal of Molecular Sciences*.

-This repository contains a minimal set of scripts used in our study to:
+It includes a minimal set of scripts used to:

 - process RNA-seq data (trimming, mapping, quantification),
 - perform differential expression analysis (DESeq2, clusterProfiler),
 - and annotate the phylogenetic distribution of *yih* cassette variants across *E. coli* strains.

 ## Data availability